Quiescent Big Bang formation in $2+1$ dimensions: Initial data, local well-posedness and bootstrap assumptions

 That such data, embedded into a spacetime $(\M,\g)$ solving \eqref{eq:EEq}, admits unique maximal globally hyperbolic developments follows from standard arguments as in \cite{FB52,CBGer69}.\\

-We assume such data $(g,k,\nabla\phi,e_0\phi,\overline{f})$ to be close to FLRW data in the following sense:
+We assume such data $(g,k,\nabla\phi,e_0\phi,\f)$ to be close to FLRW data in the following sense:

-\begin{assumption}[Initial data assumption] At the initial time $t_0\in(0,\frac{T}2)$ (see Lemma \ref{lem:scale-factor}) and $\epsilon\in(0,1)$ small enough, we take initial data to the ESFV system to be close to FLRW data in the following sense:
+\begin{assumption}[Initial data assumption] At the initial time $t_0\in(0,T/2)$ (see Lemma \ref{lem:scale-factor-2+1}) and $\epsilon\in(0,1)$ small enough, we take initial data for the ESFV system to be close to FLRW data in the following sense:

 \end{assumption} Note that \eqref{eq:init-HC} implies that all energies in Definition \ref{def:en} of order $L\leq 10$ are bounded by $\epsilon^4$ at $t=t_0$.